fnando/kitabu/README.md

 [![Code Climate](https://codeclimate.com/github/fnando/kitabu/badges/gpa.svg)](https://codeclimate.com/github/fnando/kitabu)
 [![Test Coverage](https://codeclimate.com/github/fnando/kitabu/badges/coverage.svg)](https://codeclimate.com/github/fnando/kitabu)

+Kitabu is a framework for creating e-books from Markdown using Ruby.
+Using Prince PDF generator, you'll be able to get high quality PDFs.
+Also supports EPUB, Mobi, Text and HTML generation.

-While Prince is too expensive (495USD for a single user license), the free version available at <http://www.princexml.com/download> generates a PDF with a small logo on the first page, which is removed when sent to a printer.
+While Prince is too expensive (495USD for a single user license), the free version available at <http://www.princexml.com/download> generates a PDF with a small logo on the first page, which is removed when sent to a printer; you can use it locally for viewing the results immediately.
+When you're done writing your e-book, you can use [DocRaptor](http://docraptor.com), which have plans starting at $15/mo.

 ## Features